amyconroy/database-system/README.md

      CREATE TABLE marks (name, mark);
      Server response: OK

-When data is added to table other queries include:
+When data is added to a table other queries include:

     SELECT * FROM marks;
     Server response: